jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 You can also have your Server listed by a Custom Directory (see below), if that better meets your requirements.
 Clients can then only see your Server if they also know the Custom Directory.

 Note that Directories can only register up to 150 Servers.
 If you see a message that says you cannot register your Server becuase the Directory is full, you can try registering on another.
-For a list of all public Directories and the Servers on them, see [explorer.jamulus.io](https://explorer.jamulus.io).

 <figure>
 	<img src="{% include img/en-screenshots/diagram-reg-server.inc %}" loading="lazy" alt="Diagram of connections between Clients within a Jamulus Registered Server">